LeoVie/php-dry/documentation/configuration.md

 which can be transformed into a `for` loop, which can be transformed into a `while` loop.

 This is very (very very) slow at the moment.
 You should use this only, if you really need it.

+### `enableCleanCodeScoring`
+- Possible values: `true`, `false`
+- Default: `true`

+Create scores for type-4 clones depending on their code cleanness?

+php-dry can rate found type-4 clone instances by their code cleanness.
+You can disable this, if you don't care about this rating.

 ### `phpDocumentorReportPath`
 - Possible values: A valid path to a directory